Where do I enroll/register my child?

 Start with your teacher.
 If you have further questions, go to the school principal.

-Teacher or principal at elementary schools; school counselor at middle school or Mt.
-Madonna; Academic Coordinator at High School.
+Teacher or principal at elementary schools; school counselor at middle schools or Mt.
+Madonna Continuation High School; Academic Coordinator at High School.

 Where can I learn about the curriculum, instruction and standards for the school and district?